Maccabiah sports: Structure

 Within the Maccabiah, four separate competitions take place: Junior, Masters, Open, and Paralympics.
 Junior games are open to any qualifying athlete of age 15 to 18 (depending on the event, as young as 13 years old might be able to qualify).
 The Masters games are designed for the older athletes from each deletion.
 Within the Masters games there are separate age classes.
 The open division is intended for the best athletes from each delegation and as such subject to the rules of the international governing body of that sport.

 The Maccabiah also hosts a paralympics division which hosts various paralympic and wheelchair sports.
 The paralympic swimming competitions at the Maccabiah cover all swimming stroke in the 50-meter and 100-meter events.
 The Maccabiah typically hosts a para table tennis competition which includes both paralympic standing and a paralympic wheelchair category.
 The Maccabiah also hosts other events such as the para-cycling, wheelchair basketball, and paralympics half marathon.

 Overview

-Swimming & Open Water
+Swimming

 Swimming has been part of the Maccabiah since the first Maccabiah in 1932.
 Additionally, the Maccabiah games include open water competitions of 1,500 and 5,000 meters.
 Swimming competitions are conducted according to the rules of the International Swimming Federation (FINA).